 PR Hunters promises to save hours of your time searching for PR leads by emailing opportunities shared by journalists on Twitter.
 Sign up for free, select your relevant topics and keyword alerts, and you'll receive a daily summary.

 Free with upgrade options available

 Journalisted is an independent, not-for-profit website built to make it easier for you to find out more about journalists and what they write about.
 How does it work?
-You can search articles published on UK national newspaper websites and BBC News by journalist, news outlet, subject and keyword.
+You can search for articles published on UK national newspaper websites and BBC News by journalist, news outlet, subject and keyword.
 You can also read all articles by a particular journalist, and set up alerts to tell you when your favourite journalists have written something new.

 Find journalists that want to write about you.
 That's what Contactable promises.
 The tool uses machine learning to analyse what journalists like to write about and help you build relationships with them.
-With over 3,000 publications, 50,000+ journalists and more than two million articles analysed – you're bound to discover relevant PR opportunities.
+With over 3,000 publications, 50,000+ journalists and more than two million articles explained – you're bound to discover relevant PR opportunities.